sst/guide/_chapters/create-containers.md

 ### Add the Route

-Now to have this container respond to the `/` route we need to tweak our `src/Routes.js` just a bit.
-Just replace the following:
+Now to have this container respond to the `/` route we need to tweak our routes just a bit.

+{% include code-marker.html %} Find the following in `src/Routes.js`.

 {% highlight javascript %}
 <Route path="/" component={App} />
 {% endhighlight %}

-with this:
+{% include code-marker.html %} And replace it with this:

 {% highlight javascript %}
 <Route path="/" component={App}>